lianavaleria15/Liana-Laurentiu-My-Portfolio/README.md

 # My Portfolio - Liana Laurentiu

-In this project I created a personal portfolio page.
-When building the page, I had to make sure I meet the folowing criteria:
+In this project I had to create my personal portfolio page and I was required to meet a series of specifications:

--
+- my portfolio should include a given content structure
+- to ensure my application is accessible on different screen sizes

 ## How I created my portfolio